The Cadbury Story

 Tumbles is introduced

-Tumbles was launched in a bright yellow pack and was soon relaunched in the iconic Cadbury purple.
+Tumbles was originally launched in a bright yellow pack and was soon relaunched in the iconic Cadbury purple.

 The Cadbury Dairy Milk Gorilla advert premieres